-"Equitable and Quality healthcare services for all. "
+"Equitable and Quality healthcare services for all."

 OUR FOCUS

-"Community Health Workers (CHWs), Are a cradle for a strong health system in Uganda"
+"Community Health Workers (CHWs) are a cradle for a strong health system in Uganda"

 Our commitment is to ensure that people everywhere and at any time have access to equitable and quality healthcare services.